-EnviroLab Asia is designed to facilitate interdisciplinary communication and collaboration to train students, faculty, and staff to become active practitioners of change who develop sustainable and socially just policy-relevant solutions to environmental challenges in Asia.
-EnviroLab Asia fosters a process of mutual discovery, where we work together with international and regional partners to study, test, and evaluate methods and measures to address these problems.
-EnviroLab Asia is a five-college initiative at the Claremont Colleges anchored at Claremont McKenna College.
+EnviroLab is designed to facilitate interdisciplinary communication and collaboration.
+It aims to train students, faculty, and staff to become active practitioners of change who develop sustainable and socially just policy-relevant solutions to environmental challenges in Asia, with a focus on East and Southeast Asia.
+EnviroLab strives to foster a process of mutual discovery, where we work together with international and regional partners to study, test, and evaluate methods and measures to address environmental problems in Asia.